 In addition, a host of challenges bedevil the process of predicting how restricting access to health care would affect those in the coverage gap and the financial impact on North Carolina's hospitals.
-Analysis by Fiscal Research of House Bill (HB) 655 - which includes two such barriers (monthly work-reporting requirements and premiums) - indicates the bill would have a larger net fiscal benefit for North Carolina's hospitals by \$52 million, 13 percent higher than the net fiscal impact of full expansion by our analysis.
+Analysis provided by a member of the North Carolina General Assembly of House Bill (HB) 766 - which includes two such barriers (monthly work-reporting requirements and premiums) - indicates the bill would have a larger net fiscal benefit for North Carolina's hospitals by \$52 million, 13 percent higher than the net fiscal impact of full expansion by our analysis.
 However, a range of uncertainty around key factors could dramatically change that modest difference.
 The next section outlines a variety of risks inherent in requiring work reporting and premium payments that could decrease the fiscal boost that Medicaid expansion would provide for rural hospitals in our state.